-Be compliant with website Data Tracking
+Be Compliant with Website User Tracking

-Cookie Script has made it easy to ensure your website data tracking practices comply with current and future data privacy laws and regulations.
-Whether you use Wix or another website service, ensuring compliance is as easy as installing a simple tool and modifying the settings to comply with relevant regulations.
+CookieScript has made it easy to ensure your website user tracking practices comply with current and future data privacy laws and regulations.
+Whether you use Wix or another website service, ensuring compliance is as easy as installing website tracking software and modifying the settings to comply with relevant regulations.

-How trackers on a website work
+How Trackers on a Website Work

 - Cookies.
 Cookies are one of the most common ways websites gather data on users.
 Cookies can follow users’ movements from website to website and can be used to determine a user’s buying habits and interests.

-Be Compliant with Cookie Script
+Be Compliant with CookieScript

 Are you looking to utilize the power of website data tracking while remaining compliant with CCPA, GDPR, ePR, and other regulations?
-Cookie-Script can help.
-Register with Cookie Script today and see how easy it is to comply with data privacy laws and regulations while tracking website for your needs.
+CookieScript can help.
+Register with CookieScript today and see how easy it is to comply with data privacy laws and regulations while tracking website for your needs.

 Frequently Asked Questions